sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Titanium_and_Angular/Titanium_Angular_-_Limitations_and_Workarounds.md

 * [Titanium Router](#titanium-router)

-Titanium Angular is currently in an early preview stage.
-This means that some features are still under development or already available features may still be buggy.
+{{% alert title="❗️ Warning" color="danger" %}}Titanium Angular is currently in an early preview stage.
+This means that some features are still under development or already available features may still be buggy.{{% /alert %}}

 ## TypeScript API